-Avoiding stereotyping and totalizing are important because you cannot assume everything about an audience based on just one demographic characteristic.
-Two or three might be important.
+Avoiding stereotyping and totalizing is important because you cannot assume everything about an audience based on just one demographic characteristic.
+Only two or three might be important, but in other cases, several demographic characteristics matter.
 The age of a group will be important in how they think about investing their money, but so will the socio-economic level, career or profession, and even where they live.
-Even their religious beliefs may come into it.
+Even their religious beliefs may come into it, since many religious groups have teachings about how much income should be given to charity.
 A good speaker will be aware of more than one or two characteristics of the audience.